 The Duluth-Superior Metropolitan Interstate Council (MIC), a division of the Arrowhead Regional Development Commission (ARDC), assures that no person shall, on the grounds of race, color, or national origin, as provided by Title VI of the Civil Rights Act of 1964 and the Civil Rights Restoration Act of 1987 (PL 100.259), be excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any agency-sponsored program or activity.

 The MIC will also provide meaningful access to services for persons with Limited English Proficiency.

 This plan establishes a framework for the MIC’s compliance with Title VI and related statutes regarding nondiscrimination and environmental justice.
-The MIC first adopted this policy plan in 2013, with an update in 2015.
+The MIC first adopted this policy plan in 2013, with updates in 2015 and 2018.

 Formal Title VI Complaint Procedure

 Any person or groups of persons who believe they have been aggrieved by an unlawful discriminatory practice by the MIC has a right to file a formal complaint with MIC, ARDC, Mn/DOT or the US DOT.
 The complaint must be filed, in writing, no later than 180 calendar days after the date of the alleged discrimination, and the MIC’s Title VI Complaint Form must be used.